-On 5 February 2003, options over 185,000 new Ordinary Shares were granted to each of JJP Kissane and JJ Diver.
+On 5 February 2003, options over 185,000 new Ordinary Shares were granted to each of J J P Kissane and J J Diver.
 These options were granted pursuant to the Company's Enterprise Management Incentive Share Option Scheme, which was approved by shareholders on 22 January 2003.
-The options are exercisable at a price of 54 pence per share normally no earlier than three years and not later than ten years from the date of grant, subject to the achievement of a predetermined profit related performance target, which has been achieved.
+The options are exercisable at a price of 54 pence per share, normally no earlier than three years and not later than ten years from the date of grant, subject to the achievement of a predetermined profit related performance target, which has been achieved.
+During the year JJP Kissane and JJ Diver each respectively exercised options over 185,000 Ordinary Shares.
+The share price on the day of exercise was 125.0 pence

 On 11 May 2006, options were granted at a price of 63 pence per share over 960,000 new Ordinary Shares to the four executive directors.
 R King and K P Shah were each granted options over 250,000 new Ordinary Shares.
 J J Diver and J J P Kissane were each granted options over 230,000 new Ordinary Shares.
 These options were granted pursuant to the 2006 Share Option Plan, which was approved by shareholders on 29 November 2005 and adopted by the Company on 22 February 2006.
-The options are exercisable at a price of 63 pence per share normally no earlier than three years and not later than ten years from the date of grant, subject to the achievement of a predetermined profit related performance target, which has been achieved.
-During the year K P Shah exercised an option in respect of 47,000 Ordinary Shares.
-The share price on the day of exercise was 140.5 pence.
+The options are exercisable at a price of 63 pence per share, normally no earlier than three years and not later than ten years from the date of grant, subject to the achievement of a predetermined profit related performance target, which has been achieved.
+During the year R King exercised an option in respect of 47,000 Ordinary Shares.
+The share price on the day of exercise was 134.0 pence.